istanbuljs/nyc/README.md

  * creating globs for include and exclude rules during file selection
  * loading custom require hooks from the `require` array

-nyc may create artefact directories within the project root, such as:
+nyc may create artefact directories within the project root, with these defaults:
   * the report directory, `<project-root>/coverage`
   * the cache directory, `<project-root>/node_modules/.cache/nyc`
   * the temp directory, `<project-root>/.nyc_output`